HEART SURFACES AND BORDERS

 BASE OF THE HEART

-• Posterior aspect of the heart
+• Posterior aspect of your heart

 • Oriented posteriorly and to the right